-The Redding, California March for Science welcomes people from all walks of life and warmly invites you to join us on April 22, 2017 in downtown Redding to show your support for evidence-based policy, scientific endeavors and education.
+The Redding, California March for Science welcomes people from all walks of life and warmly invites you to join us on April 14, 2018 in downtown Redding to show your support for evidence-based policy, scientific endeavors, and the importance of science education.
 Please join us!

 Message from the organizers of the national March for Science in Washington, DC:

 The March for Science is a celebration of our passion for science and a call to support and safeguard the scientific community.
 Recent policy changes have caused heightened worry among scientists, and the incredible and immediate outpouring of support has made clear that these concerns are also shared by hundreds of thousands of people around the world.
 The politicization of science, which has given policymakers permission to reject overwhelming evidence, is a critical and urgent matter.
 It is time for people who support scientific research and evidence-based policies to take a public stand and be counted.